sebbekarlsson/gpp/README.md

             should be evaluated "lazy".

     ( ) = ** List **
-          - A list of elements, separated by newline or space.
+          - A list of elements, separated by comma.
           - Aliases: [ ]

     map = ** Built-in function **